morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

 problems if running in VB.
 However, the priciples in this guide should work for most Linux distros that are running in VB.

-USB WiFi adapters are not set up automatically in VB.
-If you are running Kali in VirtualBox from a Windows or Linux host and are experiencing problems, these are steps that should lead to a good
+USB WiFi adapters are not set up automatically in VB or in any virtual machine that I am aware of.
+If you are running Kali in VirtualBox from a Windows or Linux host and are experiencing problems, these are steps that should lead to a good setup:
-setup:

 1. Make sure you have VirtualBox and Extension Pack installed.